ZebaLive/ctf-writeups/openECSC-2025/pwn/cfp/writeup.md

 ### Tools Used

-- Binary Ninja (with MCP integration) for reverse engineering
+- Binary Ninja for reverse engineering
 - pwntools for exploit development
 - Docker for local testing
 - Python 3